gauravsoni119/postify/answers.md

 > Explain the difference between mutable and immutable objects.

-- What is an example of an immutable object in JavaScript?
+> - What is an example of an immutable object in JavaScript?
-- What are the pros and cons of immutability?
+> - What are the pros and cons of immutability?
-- How can you achieve immutability in your own code?
+> - How can you achieve immutability in your own code?

 ## Answer:

 > Explain the difference between mutable and immutable objects

-- Mutable Objects: Mutable objects are objects whose state or value can be modified after they are created.
+- **Mutable Objects**: Mutable objects are objects whose state or value can be modified after they are created.
 This means you can change their properties, elements, or attributes without creating a new object.
 Examples of mutable objects include arrays, objects, and classes in JavaScript.
-- Immutable Objects: Immutable objects, on the other hand, are objects whose state cannot be changed once they are created.
+- **Immutable Objects**: Immutable objects, on the other hand, are objects whose state cannot be changed once they are created.
 This means you cannot modify their properties, elements, or attributes after instantiation.
 Instead, if you want to create a modified version of an immutable object, you create a new object with the desired changes.
 Examples of immutable objects in JavaScript include strings, numbers, and booleans.

 > What is an example of an immutable object in JavaScript?

-> A common example of an immutable object in JavaScript is a string.
+A common example of an immutable object in JavaScript is a string.
 Once a string is created, you cannot change its characters individually.
 Instead, if you want a modified version of the string, you create a new one.
 For example:

 ```javascript
 const myString = 'Hello';